 6.Who Can Receive a Disclosure?

 To be protected under this policy, disclosures must be made directly to an eligible recipient.
-At DG, this means disclosure may be made to one of its Directors, Company Secretary, Principals, Regional Managers, Branch Managers, Financial Controller, General Counsel, Human Resources Manager and Health Safety and Wellbeing Manager.
+At DG, this means disclosure may be made to one of its Directors, Company Secretary, Principals, Regional Managers, Branch Managers, Section Managers, Chief Financial Officer, Financial Controller, General Counsel, Human Resources Manager and Health Safety and Wellbeing Manager.
 Internal and external auditors of DG are also eligible recipients.